jprante/jprante.github.com/_posts/elasticsearch/2012-05-11-ISBN-search-with-Elasticsearch.md

 Because the ``ean`` field is redirected to the ``isbn`` field, this works well.

-And finally, let's convince our barcode scan devices that they can rely on the existence of EANs in our book inventory.
+And finally, let's ensure that our barcode scan devices get only hits on EANs in our book inventory.

 	{
 	    "query" : {